mcribei1/expense-tracker-/README.md

 Contributions

-Two individuals from Kennesaw, GA each wihth unique backgrounds in finance and management.
-Pursuring informations systems degree that collboratively developing a responsively design a expenses track application.
+Two individuals from Kennesaw, GA each with unique backgrounds in finance and management.
+Pursuing informations systems degree that collboratively developing a responsively design a expenses track application.
     Memeber names:
       -Aziz Bezgunov
       -Janet Juarez Aguilar